Treaties in Force (U.S. Department of State) (JX236.1929c, Level 4)

 United States Treaty Index: 1776-1990 Consolidation and Current Treaty Index (JX236.5 C87, Level 4)

 Edited by Igor I. Kavass, this is "a comprehensive index of all documented treaties and agreements entered into by the United States from 1776 through 1990."
-It has been updated by 1995 and 1998 revisions and is further updated by the Current Treaty Index that is issued twice each year.
+It has been updated- through revisions – until 2004.
+This title is further updated by the Current Treaty Index that is issued twice each year.
 The Current Treaty Index is also available in the HeinOnline database (subscription access.)

 International Legal Materials (American Society of International Law) (Periodicals Stacks, Level 1)